[I recalled writing this post, but I looked and there was nothing here today. Gasp. So I rewrote it and saved it.]

 Autocorrect suggests words that start with the same letters.
 It’s suggesting what word you may want to save time, but quite often, its suggestions are pretty off base.
 They don’t help you out, but they do make you laugh.

-Deflect (pronounced “dee-fleckt”) is a noun.
+Deflect (pronounced “dee-fleckt”) is a verb.
 It literally means to swerve or change direction.
 In communication and public speaking, it means to change topics, avoid responding to someone else.

-Reflect (pronounced “ree-fleckt”) is a noun.
+Reflect (pronounced “ree-fleckt”) is a verb.
 It means to mirror or provide an vertically flipped image to a viewer.
 Figuratively, it means to follow or imitate another’s movements.

 The following story uses both words correctly: